 Getting Ready For Your Labradoodle Puppy

 Now you know a puppy is going to be joining your family.
 What do you need to do to prepare?
-If your puppy is coming from Over The Moon then some things are included with your puppy and it could be a good idea to wait and shop after puppy comes home.
-However, some things you will need to have that very first night.
+Here are some things you will need to have that very first night.

 - Leash (fit her collar to her)

 - Chew toys and smoked bones

 - Bag of 'Go' All Life Stages food if possible

 - A couple of soft beds for about the house

 - A crate.
 We like a wire crate for the car and we have a travel crate for seeping.
 It really

 isn't necessary to have a special travel crate.

 - A tin of pumpkin for tummy emergencies